Stay up-to-date in pulmonary and critical care. No spam.

 We are spending more and more money on sleep testing and treatment, and like anything else in health care, there are unscrupulous people out there who are more than happy to do testing and treatment that might be of questionable value.
 This might be because of naiveté on the part of the physician, or unfortunately, it could be done for the sake of improving the cash flow of the business.

-They call out the American Academy of Sleep Medicine, the protector of professional ideals and ethics who also just happens to have offered a seminar to teach physicians the “business of sleep medicine” at a golf resort in Arizona in February, and the companies offering the same thing (one of these had images on its site of a physician wearing a white lab coat with pockets stuffed full of dollar bills; the company took the photo down after the NPR piece ran, replacing it with some stock clip art).
+They call out the American Academy of Sleep Medicine, the protector of professional ideals and ethics who also just happens to have offered a seminar to teach physicians the "business of sleep medicine" at a golf resort in Arizona in February, with associated industry partners, of course (one company promoting its wares to sleep docs had promotional images on its site of a physician wearing a white lab coat with pockets stuffed full of dollar bills; the company took the photo down after the NPR piece ran, replacing it with some stock clip art).

 I'm sure plenty of sleep physicians are cashing in on this profitable sideshow to the nation's obesity epidemic, and I wholeheartedly agree things are becoming ridiculous (with 12 million supposedly undiagnosed with OSA, and with 33% of the population obese and at risk, what's next, complementary CPAP machines for business travelers at the Embassy Suites?).
 But on the whole, doctors order sleep studies because they're the gold standard test for diagnosing sleep apnea, and order CPAP machines because they're the most effective therapy.
 With the popular media painting sleep apnea as a cause of everything from sudden death to silent strokes, what else do you expect us to do?
 If insurers don't like the price tag, or the return on investment in terms of health and reduction in cardiovascular risk, they can do what they do very well: change the game by cutting physician payments and creating bureaucratic hoops to jump through.